-xii.
 Appealing the Outcome

-If an employee wishes to appeal the outcome of a decision made at any hearing held under the disciplinary procedure, they should submit an appeal in writing outlining their full grounds for appeal, within 5 working days of the date of the letter confirming the University's decision, to the manager hearing the disciplinary.
+If an employee wishes to appeal the outcome of a decision made at any hearing held under the disciplinary procedure, they should submit an appeal in writing outlining their full grounds for appeal, within 5 working days of receipt of the University's decision to the dismissing manager.
 Late submissions will be deemed to be out of time.

 Employees will be notified that their appeal has been received within 5 working days.
-The appeal stage is notintended to be a rehearing of the original case.
+The appeal stage is not intended to be a rehearing of the original case.
 Hence the grounds for appeal should typically fall within one of the following: